cheshirepezz/CEM/README.md

 ## Installation

-The sources are located on github: https://github.com/cheshirepezz/Plasma-Recipes/
+The sources are located on github: https://github.com/cheshirepezz/CEM/

 To use this code:
-* Star the directory "Plasma-Recipes"
+* Star the directory "CEM"
 * Clone the github repo

 Open a terminal and write the command below to clone in your PC Plasma-Recipes repo: